Shawn-Nichol/AndroidKotlinGuide/User Interface/Look and feel/App Icon.md

 ```

 Next you must create alternative drawable resources in your app for use with Android 8.0 API level 26.
-You can then ues the `<adaptive-icon>` element to define the foregroudn and background layer drawables for your icons.
+You can then ues the `<adaptive-icon>` element to define the foreground and background layer drawables for your icons.
 The `<foreground>` and `<background>` inner elements both support the android: drawable attribute.
 ```
 <?xml version="1.0" encoding="utf-8"?>
 <adaptive-icon xmlns:android="http://schemas.android.com/apk/res/android">